 - 1 Follow the procedure in Before working inside your computer.

 - 2 Remove the base cover.

 - 3 Remove the battery.

+- 4 Remove the solid state drive.

+- 5 Remove the HDD.

+- 6 Remove the WLAN card.

+- 7 Remove the WWAN card.

-- 4 Remove the inner frame.
+- 8 Remove the inner frame.

-The figure indicates the location of the Heatsink and provides a visual representation of the removal procedure.
+The figure indicates the location of the touchpad buttons and provides a visual representation of the removal procedure.